-a) Has the interstate sex offender registry or repository check been put in place for all new (prospective) child care staff?
+- a) Has the interstate sex offender registry or repository check been put in place for all new (prospective) child care staff? - Tes.
+If yes, - i.

-i.
 Describe how these requirements, policies and procedures apply to all licensed, regulated, or registered child care providers, in accordance with 98.43(a)(1)(i) and 98.16(o).
-Describe and provide citations ii.
+Describe and provide citations - ii.
 Describe how these requirements, policies and procedures apply to all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers), in accordance with 98.43(a)(1)(i) and 98.16(o).
-Describe and provide citations

-No. (Waiver request allowed.
+Describe and provide citations - No. (Waiver request allowed.
 See Appendix A).
-Describe the status of conducting the interstate sex offender registry or repository check for new (prospective) child care staff including:

--- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs
+Describe the status of conducting the interstate sex offender registry or repository check for new (prospective) child care staff including: - -- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs

--- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF (e.g. license-exempt CCDF eligible providers)
+- -- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF (e.g. license-exempt CCDF eligible providers) - -- Key challenges to fully implementing this requirements - -- Strategies used to address these challenges